lutzer/lu-re/site/index.md

 start_sketch: 4
 ---

-# Hej, my name is Lutz Reiter.
+# Hej, my name is Lutz Reiter2.

 I am a Berlin based creative technologist, coder and designer of curious things.
 I like to create both the useful and the seemingly useless things.
 In my work I explore the intersection of the digital and the physical world.
 I enjoy building and designing interactive art, visualizations, non-conventional interfaces, tools and sounds.